tobigiwa/tobigiwa/README.md

 <h3>My Hobbies:</h3>

-+ **Relationships 💗:** Fostering meaningful connections with people is a core part of my life.
+- **Relationships 💗:** Fostering meaningful connections with people is a core part of my life.
-+ **Space Science and Engineering 📡 🚀:** I have a deep fascination with all things related to space, from the wonders of the cosmos to the technology that allows us to explore it.
+- **Space Science and Engineering 📡 🚀:** I have a deep fascination with all things related to space, from the wonders of the cosmos to the technology that allows us to explore it.
-+ **Blockchain Enthusiast 🧱⛓️:** I'm particularly passionate about blockchain technology, especially permissioned blockchains like [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) and its [related projects](https://www.hyperledger.org/projects).
-Exploring the world of decentralized ledgers and distributed trust excites me.
+- **Blockchain Buff 🧱⛓️:** I'm super into blockchain tech, with a special fondness for permissioned blockchains like [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) and its [related projects](https://www.hyperledger.org/projects).
+I'm also a big fan of [Solana](https://solana.com/), [Central Bank Digital Currencies (CBDCs)](https://www.atlanticcouncil.org/cbdctracker/), and [stablecoins](https://www.circle.com/en/usdc-multichain/solana).
+The thrill of exploring decentralized ledgers and the world of distributed trust keeps me hooked!
-+ **Open Source Contribution 🌐 :** I actively contribute to open-source projects, with a special focus on Go.
+- **Open Source Contribution 🌐 :** I actively contribute to open-source projects, with a special focus on Go.
 Being part of the global community that collaboratively builds and improves software is both fulfilling and rewarding.
-+ **Reading 📚:** I'm an avid reader and believe that books can take you on incredible journeys and expand your horizons.
+- **Reading 📚:** I'm an avid reader and believe that books can take you on incredible journeys and expand your horizons.

 <br>

 <h3>My Aspiration:</h3>

-+ **Advocacy for Health and Longevity 🍏🩺 :** Alongside my interest in anti-aging science, I aspire to advocate for healthier lifestyles, preventive healthcare, and longevity to enhance the quality of life for people everywhere.
+- **Advocacy for Health and Longevity 🍏🩺 :** Alongside my interest in anti-aging science, I aspire to advocate for healthier lifestyles, preventive healthcare, and longevity to enhance the quality of life for people everywhere.
-+ **Promote Financial Inclusion 💰:** In line with the Pan African banking vision, I aspire to promote financial inclusion and economic empowerment for underserved communities across Africa and beyond.
+- **Promote Financial Inclusion 💰:** In line with the Pan African banking vision, I aspire to promote financial inclusion and economic empowerment for underserved communities across Africa and beyond.
-+ **Entrepreneurship 💼:** I have an entrepreneurial spirit and aspire to create innovative solutions that address real-world challenges, potentially launching startups or ventures.
+- **Entrepreneurship 💼:** I have an entrepreneurial spirit and aspire to create innovative solutions that address real-world challenges, potentially launching startups or ventures.

 <br>